wyixin/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 You can create other pages for the grading policy, course slides, or any other purpose.
 More examples of pages you can add are:

-* Embedding the code for a Google calendar.
+* A Google calendar, by embedding the code for it.

-* Copying the template for a dynamic HTML calendar from :ref:`Appendix B` and customizing for your course.
+* A dynamic HTML calendar, using the template in :ref:`Appendix B`.

-* Adding an instant hangout to a page.
+* An instant hangout.
 See :ref:`Using an Instant Hangout in Your Course` for more information.

 To create a page: